anhlequoc/ReactTimer/README.md

+# Section 8 - Testing Component Lifecycle
-My React Timer App
+## My React Timer App
 - create _navigation.scss in app/styles/components
 - create _variable.scss in app/styles/base that contains all scss variables for app
   > (underscore) means the file is just a part, scss should load it with another file_

-### 5. Configuring Tests with Webpack in React
+### Clip 68.
+Configuring Tests with Webpack in React
-  > GOAL: from ternimal run: npm test
+  > GOAL: from terminal run: npm test

   - install modules (7, 8, modules) ( --save-dev)
     + karma@0.13.22 //test runner